Dheeraj093/Book-Details/README.md

-Book Management App
+Book Management System README
-Welcome to the Book Management App!
-This is a simple web application that allows you to manage your book collection.
-You can add new books, view their details, edit information, and even delete them.
-Let's get started!

-Table of Contents
+Project Overview

+This project is a simple Book Management System built using React for the frontend and a Node.js backend with Express.
+The system allows users to add, view, update, and delete books.
+Additionally, it integrates with an external API to search for external books.

 Features

+Add Book:

+Users can add a new book to the system by providing details such as name, ISBN, authors, country, number of pages, publisher, and release date.

+View Books:

+The system displays a list of all books, including details like name, ISBN, authors, number of pages, country, publisher, and release date.

+Search Books:

+Users can search for books by name, and the system will display the matching results.

+Update Book:

+Users can edit the details of a book by navigating to the update page and modifying the necessary information.

+Delete Book:

+Users can delete a book from the system, removing it permanently.

+External Book Search:

+The system integrates with an external API to search for books from an external source.

+Project Structure

+The project is organized into different components:

+AddBookForm:

+Component for adding new books.

+BookCard:

+Component to display details of a book, including options to edit or delete.

+BookSearchPage:

+Page for searching and displaying books, with an option to search external books.

+UpdateBook:

+Component for updating the details of a book.

+Navbar:

+Navigation bar for easy access to different pages.

 Getting Started
-How to Use
-API Endpoints
-Technologies Used
-Contributing
-License
-Features
-Add Book: You can add new books to your collection by providing details like name, ISBN, authors, country, number of pages, publisher, and release date.

-View Book Details: See all the details of a book, including its name, ISBN, authors, country, number of pages, publisher, and release date.

-Edit Book: If you want to update the information of a book, simply click the "Edit" button, make your changes, and save.

-Delete Book: Remove a book from your collection by clicking the "Delete" button.

-Getting Started
-Clone the Repository:
+Clone the repository:

 bash

 Copy code

-git clone <repository-url>
+git clone <repository_url>

-Install Dependencies:
+Install dependencies:

 bash

 Copy code

-cd book-management-app
+cd <project_directory>

 npm install

-Start the App:
+Run the application:

-sql
+bash

 Copy code

 npm start
-How to Use
-Open the application in your web browser.

-Navigate to the "Add Book" page to add a new book to your collection.

-View your book collection on the homepage.

-Click on a book to see its details, and use the "Edit" and "Delete" buttons as needed.
+The application will be accessible at http://localhost:3000.

+Dependencies

+React: A JavaScript library for building user interfaces.

+Axios: A promise-based HTTP client for making API requests.

+React Router: A routing library for navigation within the React application.

 API Endpoints

+GET /api/v1/books/getBooks:

-GET /api/v1/books: Get a list of all books.
+Fetch all books.

+GET /api/v1/books/getBookById/:id:

-GET /api/v1/books/:id: Get details of a specific book by ID.
+Fetch details of a specific book by ID.

+POST /api/v1/books/createBook:

-POST /api/v1/books/createBook: Add a new book.
+Add a new book.

+PATCH /api/v1/books/updateBook/:id:

-PATCH /api/v1/books/updateBook/:id: Update the details of a specific book by ID.
+Update the details of a book by ID.

+DELETE /api/v1/books/deleteBook/:id:

-DELETE /api/v1/books/deleteBook/:id: Delete a specific book by ID.
+Delete a book by ID.

-Technologies Used
-React
-Node.js
-Express
-MongoDB
-Axios
-Contributing
-Contributions are welcome!
-If you have any ideas for improvement or find any issues, feel free to create a pull request or open an issue.
+GET /api/external-books/getExternalBooks:

+Fetch external books from an external API.

+Important Note

+This project assumes the availability and proper functioning of the backend API at the specified URLs.
+Make sure the backend is running and accessible.
+Feel free to explore and enhance the project based on your requirements.
+Happy coding!